icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 As Lecture No. 2 largely discusses impingement on cylinders, you can find most of the information in
-[Langmuir and Blodgett "Mathematical Investigation of Water Droplet Trajectories" ]({filename}Mathematical Investigation of Water Droplet Trajectories.md) [^2].
+[Langmuir and Blodgett "Mathematical Investigation of Water Droplet Trajectories" ]({filename}Mathematical Investigation of Water Droplet Trajectories.md) [^3].

 For Lecture No. 4 by Eckert, it is a short summary of convective heat and mass transfer analysis methods.
-You can find far more by Eckert in his well known "Analysis of Heat and Mass Transfer" text book [^3] (cited over 3000 times).
+You can find far more by Eckert in his well-known "Analysis of Heat and Mass Transfer" text book [^4] (cited over 3000 times).

 So, if you are waiting for an inter-library loan, you can read these (possibly more accessible) publications